PetitCoinCoin/advent-of-code/README.md

 I was afraid that it would take forever for Day 8 with permutations, but it runs in no time!

 Day 9: like day 7, poor choice of data structure (str instead of list) lead to wrong answer and lots of time wasted!
 Probably not optimal as part 2 runs in about 5sec, but that will do.
 Edit: optimised with early breaking, now runs in about a sec.

+Day 11: Thought I was clever using a linked list, except that it doesn't make any sense here.
+A shower later, my thought were in place and used a simple and wey more efficient approach.